Apply to NWTC as an International Student

 Required application materials include:

 - Completed Application Form and US $100 Application Fee

 - Proof of Financial Support - Students will need to show financial resources to support their first year of study.
 See the Paying for College page for tuition information

-- Proof of English Language Proficiency (for non-native English speakers) - Students may submit standardized test scores including TOEFL (60), IELTS (5.5), or complete virtual assessment through NWTC Assessment Center.
+- Proof of English Language Proficiency (for non-native English speakers) - Students may submit standardized test scores including TOEFL (68), IELTS (5.5), Duolingo (95) or complete virtual assessment through NWTC Assessment Center.
+Students can start in the Intensive English Program.
 Contact us if you have questions about additional proof of language proficiency such as attending an English language high school or college program, intensive English program, or other

 - Proof of Secondary School Completion- Students may submit original or copies of secondary or post-secondary diplomas or transcripts, or national college entrance score reports